Vikms95/js-top-calculator/notes.md

 (X) - Clicking equals button right after operator should return *totalValue* (previousOperator) total value: check for NaN by comparing the operands with themselves(NaN value is the only one unequal to itself)

+- Disable operators after clicking one, and do not enable until a number is clicked

+- Create alerts when incompatible operations happen (division by 0, operators are not a number)

 - Clicking an operator right after equals button: